San Jose Youth Symphony: Percussion Ensemble

 The Percussion Ensemble is conducted by Jeff Wilson.
 Members of the Percussion Ensemble play a wide range of percussion instruments, from drums to marimbas and even ethnic percussion.
 Aside from the usually modern repertoire, the percussionists also learn about instrument care, setting up, and advanced musical techniques.

 Summer Camp

-New and returning musicians alike are required to participate in a weeklong summer camp before the official season begins, where they are given the chance to meet their conductors and get to know their fellow SJYS members.
+New and returning musicians alike are encouraged to participate in a weeklong summer camp before the official season begins, where they are given the chance to meet their conductors and get to know their fellow SJYS members.
 While the Prelude, Intermezzo, and Chamber Orchestra musicians attend a day camp together, usually at J.F.S.
 Elementary School in San Jose, all other ensembles (Flute Choir, Wind Ensemble, Concert Orchestra, and Philharmonic Orchestra) spend the week overnight at Santa Clara University.
 Those at the overnight camp also attend sectionals with professional orchestra musicians as well as master classes with renowned musicians; Phil and Concert members are also required to go through seating auditions.
+Here is a rough schedule of the overnight camps: In the morning, breakfast is provided, and is followed by a rehearsal until noon.
+At noon, lunch is provided, which is followed by an activity, depending on the day. (e.g. a masterclass, sightreading session, seating auditions, individual practice, etc.) Dinner is served around 6 p.m., which is followed by an evening rehearsal until around 9:30 p.m.
+Then, is the last thing of the day: evening activities.
+The activities every day are different, but are all intended to be fun.
+These activities include music jeopardy, carnival games, a talent show, etc. Members return to their dorms at 11 p.m., and are encouraged to sleep at 11:30 p.m., in order to feel energetic throughout the day.
+On the last day, there is a dress rehearsal, and a concert in the evening.